• Skip to primary navigation

 Light box sign ideas

-What words or phrases would use for your lightbox?
+What words or phrases would you use for your lightbox?

-As I mentioned my son wants one for his room.
-He is big into traveling and I have made many map themed decorations for his room.
-Such as his map mason jar money banks and map themed pinboard.
-Keeping with this theme I have designed a “gone wandering sign” for his lightbox.
+As I mentioned, my son wants one for his room.
+He is big into travelling, and I have made many map themed decorations for his room, such as his map mason jar money banks and map themed pinboard.
+Keeping with this theme, I have designed a “gone wandering sign” for his lightbox.

 There are many more ideas for repurposing and upcycling wooden crates and wine boxes here.